 Following on from this idea of quantifying enjoyment, it’s extremely useful to define what matters to us outside of the sporting arena.
 Below some categories which our clients have identified as being important in their lives:

 - Family Friendship and social relationships

 - Personal development

-Spirituality / religion Employment / career
+Spirituality and religion Employment and career

-- Community life The environment
+- Community life and the environment

 Let’s again pause to recall another core Metuf principle of performance enhancement: that improvement is best achieved through a focus on effort.